-In the complex universe of world wide web domination, people often mistake traffic as digital championship concerning SEO principles.
+In the complex universe of the worldwide web’s domination, people often mistake traffic as a digital championship concerning SEO principles.
 And while this isn’t entirely false, it’s not always the case.

-Many aspects contribute to the success of e-commerce websites, but only a few of them are as important as its SEO ranking.
+Many aspects contribute to the success of e-commerce websites.
+Still, only a few of them are as crucial as their SEO ranking.

-Sans your involvement to improve things, Google’s online helpers will find it challenging to search for, index, and rank your website anywhere close to the early search result pages.
+Without your involvement in improving things, Google’s online helpers will find it challenging to search for, index, and rank your website anywhere close to the first search result pages.

 Conversely, SEO is an evolving science with dozens of fluctuating metrics and variables.

 As a matter of fact, you may be committing a few e-commerce SEO mistakes yourself, which you may not even know.

 It will only be a matter of time before internet experts figure out how to address e-commerce SEO issues.
 Only then will websites that utilize the new-found science will enjoy faster and better results.

 But until then, let’s stick to what works so far and continue avoiding e-commerce SEO mistakes.

 Here is the list of 13 e-commerce SEO mistakes that you must be watchful of.